Subject Source: Local sources

 Call Number: MS 1312

-Overview: Correspondence, research material, writings and biographical material collected by C.-E.A.
+Abstract: Correspondence, research material, writings and biographical material collected by C.-E.A.
 Winslow for a biography of Sedgwick, published in 1924.
 The correspondence (1879-1921) is with students and colleagues on professional matters, and the fragmentary research material concerns bacteriological studies of milk.
 For additional Sedgwick correspondence, see the C.-E.A.
 Winslow papers, MS749.
 The writings include articles, lecture notes, reports and essays.
-Also in the papers is a lengthy tribute...
+Also in the papers is a lengthy...